usethesource/rascal-website/docs/Rascal/Patterns/index.md

 *  on the left of the [Match](../../Rascal/Expressions/Values/Boolean/Match) operator (`:=`),
 *  on the left of the [Enumerator](../../Rascal/Expressions/Comprehensions/Enumerator) operator (`<-`), and
 *  as formal parameters of [Function](../../Rascal/Declarations/Function)s.
-*  [Try catch](../../Rascal/Statements/TryCatch) statements to match thrown exceptions.
+*  [try catch](../../Rascal/Statements/TryCatch) statements to match thrown exceptions.

 Each pattern binds variables in a conditional scope: